isaacnmm/pestpolicy-hugo2XX/content/posts/red-eyed-crocodile-skink-care/index.md

 There are many "expert" ideas on how to take care of your Red-Eyed Crocodile Skink - but in this article, I outline my red-eyed crocodile skink care guide - the 5 -years of experience of caring for and breeding for these reptile species.
 The
 [red-eyed crocodile skink](https://en.wikipedia.org/wiki/Tribolonotus_gracilis)
 is a shy crepuscular lizard.
-This means that it is a type of lizard that is most active at dawn and dusk.�This shy reptile simply enjoys its own privacy but what if you find them irresistible and simply want to be a good host?
+This means that it is a type of lizard that is most active at dawn and dusk.This shy reptile simply enjoys its own privacy but what if you find them irresistible and simply want to be a good host?
 - Lifespan: ~ 10 years
 - Size: 7 inches to 9 inches
 - From New Guinea